Service Level Agreement

 9.5 The limitations set forth in this clause shall survive the termination or expiration of this Agreement and shall apply to any claims made thereafter relating to events that occurred during the term of this Agreement.

-9.6 The Parties shall indemnify and hold Reliance HMO harmless from any claims, liabilities, losses, or damages arising from or related to any act or omission by the Parties in relation to the performance of this Agreement, including but not limited to claims made by beneficiaries for non-covered services or any breach of confidentiality.
+9.6 The Enrollee shall indemnify and hold Reliance HMO harmless from any claims, liabilities, losses, or damages arising from or related to any act or omission by the Enrollee in relation to the performance of this Agreement, including but not limited to claims made by the Enrollee for non-covered services or any breach of confidentiality.

-9.7 The Parties shall further indemnify Reliance HMO against any claims or lawsuits arising from the negligence, malpractice, or misconduct of any in-network provider or third-party administrator, except where such claims arise from the direct fault or willful misconduct of Reliance HMO.
+9.7 The Enrollee shall not hold Reliance HMO liable for the negligence, malpractice, or misconduct of any in-network provider or third-party administrator, except where such claims arise from the direct fault or willful misconduct of Reliance HMO.

 10.0